rackerlabs/technical-blog/_posts/2019-06-12-row-level-security-in-sql-server-2016.md

 Following are a few limitations that apply to RLS:

--	The predicate function must be created with with `SCHEMABINDING`.
-If a function is created without `SCHEMABINDING` and you try to bind it to a security policy, it will throw an error.
+-	The predicate function must be created with `SCHEMABINDING`.
+If a function is created without `SCHEMABINDING`, and you try to bind it to a security policy, it throws an error.
 -	Indexed views cannot be created on a table on which RLS is implemented.
 -	In-memory tables are not supported for RLS.
 -	Full-text indexes are not supported.